How to Get Ready for an Agent to List Your Home

 Bonus points: Set out a few pots of flowers near the front door to add color.

 If you don’t do these things, your agent might not say anything to you about it, but it will be noticed.
-Your agent might think that you don’t really care when you do.
+Your agent might think that you don’t really care when you actually do.
 Remember, if you don’t care, your agent is less likely to care, and that'll show when it comes to listing your home.
 You want your agent to care.

 Inside the Home